gecko0307/dagon/README.md

 Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run.
 Turing-based NVIDIA cards are recommended (although ray tracing support is not required).
 The engine is only desktop, support for mobile and web platforms is not planned.

 If you like Dagon, support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
-You can also make a one-time donation via [PayPal](https://www.paypal.me/tgafarov) or [NOWPayments](https://nowpayments.io/donation/gecko0307).
+You can also make a one-time donation via [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!

 [![GitHub Actions CI Status](https://github.com/gecko0307/dagon/workflows/CI/badge.svg)](https://github.com/gecko0307/dagon/actions?query=workflow%3ACI)
 [![DUB Package](https://img.shields.io/dub/v/dagon.svg)](https://code.dlang.org/packages/dagon)